Admissions and Amusement Tax

 Maryland businesses have a number of payment options when attempting to satisfy a tax liability with the Comptroller's office.
 This section details the various methods of credit card and electronic payments, as well as the procedure for handling missed or late payments.

-Currently payment for admissions and amusement tax is made by mailing in a payment with your admissions and amusement tax return or by bank direct debit when bFile is used to file an admissions and amusement tax return.
+Currently payment for admissions and amusement tax is made by mailing in a payment with your admissions and amusement tax return or by bank direct debit when using the Maryland Tax Connect Portal to file an admissions and amusement tax return.

 You may also drop off your tax forms and payments at one of our Local Offices.